mfijalek/text-search-engine/README.md

 There is possibility to write another rank algorithm by implementing the interface.
 We can combine just implemented solution with more complicated solutions to find more accurate rank.

+### Performance

+In the future versions, there is possibility to add multi thread processing of text search, each file per thread.
+Model object are fully immutable and prepared for operations on threads.